 Looking to give your energetic sidekick a workout that’ll have them panting?
 Try Ontario County Park at Gannet Hill.
 With an elevation of 2,256 feet above sea level, 410 acres of woods and open lands, and 13 miles of hiking trails, there are plenty of open-air spaces to let loose.

 If your pupper is more of an aqua-dog, Kershaw Park is the place to be.
 Located on Canandaigua Lake, waterfront activity abounds, and it’s only a matter of time until your pet goes full doggie paddle.
-But if you’re trying to stay dry, bring your companion to Grimes Glen Park to hike the trails and be refreshed by its multiple waterfalls.
+But if you’re trying to stay dry, bring your companion to Grimes Glen Park.

 Rounding out the park portion of this trip is the home of 100 water jets (known to have baffled more than a few dogs in its day).
 Seneca Lake State Park has a “Sprayground” equipped for cooling off.
 After a sufficient soak, the boats, bikes, kayaks and canoes dotting the area provide the perfect sightseeing for a relaxing break.